 A doctor may also carry out additional tests to diagnose each of these conditions.

-To diagnose Crohn’s disease, a doctor can use many different tests and scans, which include:
+To diagnose Crohn’s disease, a doctor can use many different tests and scans,

 - Blood tests to check for signs of inflammation